Cloud Services

 Name of the user that you are logged in as

-4. Verifying that the provider account is enabled for catalog discovery
+4. Verify that the provider account is enabled for catalog discovery

 If you want to verify that the provider account is enabled for catalog discovery, complete the following steps: